 Step 1 - View default 404 error page

-Your site is automatically set to use the default 404 error page, which you can see in your Advanced Settings.
+Your site is automatically set to use the default 404 error page, which you can see in your Design Settings.

-- In the Home Menu, click Settings, then click Advanced.
+- In the Home Menu, click Design, then click Not Found / 404 Page.
 You can also press the ? key while any panel is open and search advanced.

 This default page lets visitors know why the content may not be appearing.
 It includes links to your site's homepage and search page to help them find the content they're looking for.

 Step 2 - Create a custom 404 error page

 You can create a new page with a customized message for your visitors that matches the unique style of the rest of your site.

 - Create a new page and place it in the Not Linked section.

 - Add your custom text and, if you like, an image.

 Tip: Use a Cover Page to make a creative 404 error page with full-bleed images, video backgrounds, bold headlines, or buttons directing visitors back to your homepage.